Mahakala: In Japan

 The Japanese also use the symbol of Mahakala as a monogram.
 The traditional pilgrims climbing the holy Mount Ontake wear tenugui on white Japanese scarves with the Sanskrit seed syllable of Mahakala.

 In Japan, this deity is variously considered to be the god of wealth or of the household, particularly the kitchen.
 He is recognised by his wide face, smile, and a flat black hat, in stark contrast to the fierce imagery portrayed in Tibetan Buddhist art.
 He is often portrayed holding a golden mallet, otherwise known as a magic money mallet, and is seen seated on bales of rice, with mice nearby (mice signify plentiful food).

+In Sikhism

+In Sikhism Mahakal (ਮਹਾਕਾਲ) is used to refer to God.
+In the text Dasam Granth, which is attributed to Guru Gobind Singh, Mahakal is applied as a name of God to emphasize his supremacy over all beings.
+In the section titled Bachittar Natak, It states that in a previous incarnation the author was a sadhu meditating in the Himalayan foothills on Mahakal before being called to take birth as Guru Gobind Singh.
+Further verses the praise Mahakal.
+Verse 434 of the Chaubis Avtar section states: